 As a three-time “Big Spirit” award winner with the Spirits (40+), John Holmquist is the “glue” that many teams speak of when it comes to camaraderie and team support.
 John brings not only a great attitude to the dugout and on the field each game, but also a solid arm on the mound.
 Not to be mistaken as “Mr. Nice Guy,” John is highly competitive and willing to do anything that is asked of him to win games.

-Holmquist made 2018 a “four-peat” as he served as an NTABL Masters League All-Star as a pitcher and once again provided solid pitching to the team all season.
+Holmquist will serve as part of the starting pitching rotation for the Spirits (45+) squad after he making the 2018 season a “four-peat,” serving as an NTABL Masters League All-Star as a pitcher and once again provided solid pitching to the team all season.
 The team benefits from his incredible attitude and solid work ethic.

 John’s high school experience includes Flint Central JV in MI as a pitcher where he developed his split-finger pitch.
 He’ll start you off with an initial conversation about his .500 batting average in high school, however the conversation will turn after he explains he only had two at-bats.
 His only professional experience stems form MLB “The Show” 2016 on his PlayStation 4 game console.